simple-icons/simple-icons/CONTRIBUTING.md

 ## Requesting An Icon

-We welcome icon requests.
-However, before you submit a new issue please make sure the icon:
+We welcome icon requests, before you submit a new issue please make sure the icon:

 * Is of a _popular_ brand.
 * Has not already been requested.
-* Can be represented in a monochromatic format.

-When submitting a request for a new or updated icon, please submit the issue with the following information:
+When submitting a request for a new or updated icon include helpful information such as:

-* **Issue Title:** Include the brand name.
+* **Issue Title:** The brand name.
 For example:
   * New Icons: `Request: GitHub Icon`
   * Icon Updates: `Update: GitHub Color` or `Update: GitHub Icon`

-* **Issue Body:** Include links to official sources for the brand's icon and official colors (e.g. media kits, brand guidelines, SVG files etc.)
+* **Issue Body:** Links to official sources for the brand's icon and colors (e.g. media kits, brand guidelines, SVG files etc.)

 ## Adding or Updating An Icon